Security Deposit Rules in Qatar

 What is this right?

-Security deposits in Qatar follow certain rules, though there is no strict legal cap:
+Security deposits in Qatar follow certain rules, though there is no strict legal cap on the amount:

 • The security deposit amount is negotiated between landlord and tenant and stated in the contract.